pingcap/docs/tidb-cloud/tidb-cloud-events.md

 > **Note:**
 >
-> - If the cluster events happened before 2023-03-22, these events are not visible on the Events page.
+> Cluster events started before 2023-03-22 are not visible on the Events page.

 ## Event retention policy

-- For Dedicated Tier clusters, the event data is kept for 7 days.
+For Dedicated Tier clusters, the event data is kept for 7 days.
-- For Serverless Tier clusters, the event data is not available.